- Career Opportunities

 - the LGA Workers Compensation Scheme.

 These institutions deliver efficient and effective shared service arrangements for local government and are strongly supported by individual councils.
-At 30 June 2018, the institutions were managing assets valued at more than $2 billion and had a combined net worth well in excess of $100 million.
+At 30 June 2019, the institutions were managing assets valued at more than $900 million and had a combined net worth of $110 million.

 One of the most important outcomes of the Program was a state-wide project, initiated in 2006, to help councils develop strategies, policies and tools for sustainable asset management.
 The LGA entered into an alliance with the Institute of Public Works Engineering Australia to adopt an internationally recognised approach for preparing asset management policies and plans.